collaborativebioinformatics/VariantSurvival/README.md

 ##  Implementation
-GeneTarget is available on GitHub https://github.com/collaborativebioinformatics/directed_sv_annotation.
+The VariantSurvival shiny app on GitHub https://github.com/collaborativebioinformatics/ VariantSurvival/ VariantSurvival_App.

 The repository provides detailed instructions for tool usage and installation.

-A bash script for an automated installation of the required dependencies.
+The required packages to be installed before running the app are in the “requirement.txt” file.

+The App require 1,5G of Ram and it is plateform independent.

+The required inputs are : The variant VCF file and a metadata file.
+Examples of the files are in the “demo” folder.

 ##  Operation